 Multi-cloud

-A Multi-cloud deployment involve using computing resources from two or more public clouds simultaneously, as a single environment.
+A Multi-cloud deployment involves simultaneously using computing resources from two or more public clouds as a single environment.

-These resources could be from two or more cloud service providers, and can include SaaS, PaaS, IaaS, and Serverless.
+These resources could come from two or more cloud service providers, including SaaS, PaaS, IaaS, and Serverless.
 Imagine leasing several adjacent plots of land from different landlords and using them fluidly as one plot.
-While each lot handles a specific business arm or function, they all belong and work together for the same company at the same time.
+While each lot handles a specific business arm or function, they all belong to and work together for the same company.

 As you can imagine, managing this setup can be a challenge.
-In exchange, though, you’ll avoid vendor lock-in, will have a greater choice of services, and will have access to more innovation from different vendors.
+In exchange, you’ll avoid vendor lock-in, have a greater choice of services, and have access to more innovation from different vendors.

 Next, who do you go to for cloud services?